hanscappelle/optitrip-ev-android/README.md

 * release iOS version of this app
 * create donation option on about screen
-* have input masks and input validation
+* input validation with error message per field
 * remove calculate button completely and instead monitor changes?

 ## Version History